hbanugariya/hbanugariya/README.md

 # Hi there, I'm **Harsh Banugariya**👋

 ## **About Me**
-Excited to be on the cutting edge of data analysis!
-As a **Microsoft Certified Power BI Data Analyst and Fabric Analytics Engineer** with expertise in **SQL**, **Python** and **Tableau**, I specialize in transforming complex data into actionable insights that drive strategic decision-making across industries.
+Excited to be at the cutting edge of data, technology, and AI!
+As a Microsoft Certified Power BI Data Analyst and Fabric Analytics Engineer, I specialize in transforming complex data into actionable insights that drive strategic decision-making across industries.

-I design interactive dashboards and perform advanced analytics, uncovering insights that fuel data-driven strategies.
-By refining data models, creating dynamic visuals, and automating reporting processes, I empower organizations to make informed, timely decisions.
+With strong expertise in SQL, Python, Power BI, and Snowflake, I design interactive dashboards and perform advanced analytics to uncover trends, optimize operations, and accelerate data-driven strategies.
+I’m passionate about refining data models, engineering scalable data pipelines, building predictive analytics solutions, automating BI workflows, and crafting dynamic visuals that empower organizations with timely, strategic insights.

-I manage and manipulate data across various databases like MySQL, MS SQL Server, and Oracle, optimizing storage and accessibility.
-Leveraging cloud-based platforms like Azure, AWS, and Microsoft Fabric, I deliver scalable solutions for advanced analytics and efficient data management.
+I work across diverse databases such as MySQL and SQL Server, and leverage cloud platforms like Azure, AWS, and Microsoft Fabric to deliver scalable, high-performance data solutions.

+Expanding beyond business intelligence, I bring a growing focus on Data Science and Data Engineering applying Python-based machine learning and AI techniques to build predictive models, automate workflows, and enhance decision-making.
+I have experience in ETL development, and feature engineering, bridging the gap between raw data and business value.
+My focus lies in data wrangling and developing end-to-end analytics solutions that are not only intelligent but also scalable and production ready.

-With a strong foundation in business and data analysis, I excel in data profiling, preparation, and modeling, creating reports and dashboards tailored to drive business outcomes.
-Passionate about process automation, tracking KPIs and predictive analytics, I use advanced techniques to uncover patterns and enable data-backed decision-making.
+Holding a Bachelor of Technology in Information Technology, I combine technical acumen with clear communication and a business first mindset.
+I excel in data profiling, preparation, and modeling, consistently delivering advanced analytics and dashboards aligned with real business outcomes.
+I'm especially passionate about process automation, KPI tracking, and driving innovation through AI-powered insights and robust data infrastructure.

 ---